redwoodjs/redwood/docs/docs/graphql.md

 _More information on resolvers in the [dedidacted "Understanding Default Resolvers" section](#understanding-default-resolvers._

-To sum-up, when a GraphQL query reaches a GraphQL API, the following flow is followed:
+To sum up, when a GraphQL query reaches a GraphQL API, the following flow is followed:

 ```
 +--------------------+                  +--------------------+